|

 -

-tip of the joint opposite from the hoof.
+the joint opposite from the hoof.

 Queixo